an image

 More information available through Atheneum Books for Young Readers.

-Spanish edition of this book will also be released in August 2023.
+Spanish edition of this book was released in August 2023.

 Honors: